sboulema/Hops/README.md

 # Running Hops
 Running Hops is easy and fast, just start the docker image and Hops will be served on port 5000

+# BrewDB
+Ingredient database is used from [BrewDB](https://github.com/sboulema/BrewDB)